Advanced Dimensional Modeling: Techniques for Practitioners

 Offered by Chris Adamson through TDWI Onsite Education

 The companion course to the book Star Schema: The Complete Reference.

 Comprehensive coverage of dimensional modeling principles, processes, and deliverables, from the author of Star Schema: The Complete Reference.
-Students learn the complete set of best practices—from multiple fact table designs, to bridge tables, to advanced slow change processing.
-Students learn to match these techniques to real-world business complexity, and explore their impacts on BI and data integration tools.
-Students also learn how to fit dimensional modeling into agile development frameworks, and receive templates for capturing requirements and designs.
+Students learn the complete set of best practices—from multiple fact table designs to bridge tables to advanced slow change processing.
+Students learn to match these techniques to real-world business complexity and explore their impacts on BI and data integration tools.
+Students also learn how to fit dimensional modeling into agile development frameworks, and they receive templates for capturing requirements and designs.

 You Will Learn

 - Why most subject areas require multiple fact tables, and how to identify them

 - When to use alternatives to the basic transaction fact table, including periodic snapshots, accumulating snapshots, and type-specific stars

 - How to cope with dimensional intricacy using techniques such as bridge tables, mini-dimensions, time-stamped dimensions, hybrid slow changes, and other slow change options